Central Florida U Visa Attorneys

-U visas allow you to remain in the United States for up to 4 years.
-After receiving your visa, you will be able to obtain a 4-year work permit that enables you to work practically anywhere in the country.
+- Can remain in the United States for up to 4 years - After receiving your visa, you will be able to obtain a 4-year work permit that enables you to work practically anywhere in the country.

-U visa beneficiaries can also facilitate derivative U visas for certain family members.
-U visa recipients can typically obtain visas for their parents, spouses, and unmarried children under the age of 21.
+- Can facilitate derivative U visas for certain family members - U visa recipients can typically obtain visas for their parents, spouses, and unmarried children under the age of 21.
 If a U visa recipient is less than 21 years old, they can also potentially procure visas for any siblings that are under 18 years old.

-Once a recipient has had their U visa for at least 3 years, they can apply for a lawful permanent resident card that confers lawful permanent residency.
-To obtain a lawful permanent resident card through this method, you must maintain continuous presence in the United States during the 3-year waiting period.
+- Can apply for a lawful permanent resident card after 3 years - To obtain a lawful permanent resident card through this method, you must maintain continuous presence in the United States during the 3-year waiting period.
 This means you may not leave the country for more than 90 days at a time or more than 180 days in total unless you receive special permission.

-Our U visa attorneys can help you secure a certificate of helpfulness and assist you in obtaining a lawful permanent resident card.
-We understand that speaking with law enforcement can be intimidating if you do not currently have legal status, but we can serve as your guide and advocate in each step of the process.
+Our U visa attorneys can help you secure a certificate of helpfulness and assist you in obtaining a U visa.
+We understand that speaking with law enforcement can be intimidating if you do not currently have legal status.
+Our team can serve as your guide and advocate in each step of the process.